A Maplopo Aftertalk

 … continued in Part 2!

 Are you in our Reading Circle?
-You could have received this story for free in February, 2020.
-Sign up, and get our most recent translation of Japanese literature into English in the Maplopo Reading Circle.
+Sign up, and never miss one of our translations of Japanese literature into English in the Maplopo Reading Circle.

 Want more Maplopo Aftertalks?
-Check out our chat about “Wish Fulfilled,” by Dazai Osamu by clicking blow, and then once again when the accordian tab opens!
+Check out our chat about “Wish Fulfilled,” by Dazai Osamu by clicking below, and then once again when the accordian tab opens!